sharmaankit4292/BIProject/README.md

 2. Run the script in a Python environment.
 3. Check the printed results and explore the exported CSV files or the SQLite database for more details.

----

-Let me know if you have any questions or need further improvements!

----

-This version now explains why ETIM was not included, keeping the reasoning simple and focused on internal data quality needs.